pearstopher/chess/README.md

     return random.choice(moves)
 ```

-A "move generator" is just going to be any function which accepts a `chess.Board` and returns a `chess.Move`.
+A "move generator" is simply any function which accepts a `chess.Board` and returns a `chess.Move`.
 The goal of this project then is to use AI to create an intelligent move generator.

 ## Game Initialization

 To play a game, you just need to call the `play_chess()` function.
 It accepts two optional arguments,
 `white` and `black` with which you can pass any move generation function.
+Run `example.py` to try this out.

 ### Use cases:
 ```python